A unique chance to broaden your engineering, management and logistics skills working for a large organisation with branches Australia-wide.

-Facilities Management within Defence Support Group (DSG):
+Facilities Management within Defence Support and Reform Group (DSRG):

-A Staff Officer in the DSG, may be appointed as a Project Officer for individual capital new works projects, participate in the preparation of plans and programming for building, civil and mechanical/electrical engineering projects and also assist in the formulation of policy.
+A Staff Officer in the DSRG, may be appointed as a Project Officer for individual capital new works projects, participate in the preparation of plans and programming for building, civil and mechanical/electrical engineering projects and also assist in the formulation of policy.
 Extensive liaison with design and construction organisations and other Government bodies, as well as interstate travel is involved in these duties.